 - Approval of the IDP;

 - Passing of by laws;

-- ♣ Approval of Budget ;
+- Approval of Budget;

-- ↓ Imposition of rates and other taxes, levies and duties; and

 - Raising of Loans.

 3.3.4 MUNICIPAL VACANCY RATE

 The MLM has a total staff complement of 89 people.
 81 of these are permanent while only 8 are temporary employees.
 The management (section 57 employees) comprises of one male and two females and two positions are vacant, that of the Technical Services Manager and Manager Corporate Services.
 These post were advertised and shortlisting have been finalised with an aim of filling these position before 1 July 2016.